-iPhone 5 to include new Assistant voice control feature?Alex Wagner - Deputy Managing Editor, News Desk
+iPhone 5 to include new Assistant voice control feature?Alex Wagner - Editorial Director of News and Content

 The rumored October 4th debut of the iPhone 5 is getting close and, as is usually the case when the launch of a highly-anticipated new smartphone gets close, the rumor mill is kicking into high(er) gear.
 Today's tidbit comes from 9to5Mac, which offers up a report containing some purported spec information on Apple's new iPhone as well as details on a new software feature.
 As far as the specs go, there's not much here that hasn't been mentioned in the past: dual-core A5 processor, 8-megapixel camera with backlit sensor, 1GB RAM, and Qualcomm Gobi baseband chips for GSM/CDMA support.
 On the software side of things, Apple is reportedly prepping a new system-wide voice control system called Assistant.